prakhs123/read-epub-from-azure-tts/README.md

 ```

 ## Arguments:
-* --epub-file: Required.
+* epub-file: Required.
 Path to the EPUB file to convert to speech.
-* --item-page: Required.
+* item-page: Required.
 Index of the page in the EPUB file to convert to speech.

+To process the ssml strings and tokens, two variables are used: next-index and next-sub-index.

+* next-index: Optional. the index of the ssml string XML from which the speech should start.
+* next-sub-index: Optional. the index of the selected token from which processing should begin.

+It is important to note that next-sub-index is an independent entity that determines the starting point for processing tokens, and it does not relate to the processing of tokens inside the selected ssml string.

+Tokens are the smallest unit, and a single ssml string can contain one or more tokens.
+By properly utilizing next-index and next-sub-index, the project can accurately generate speech output from the HTML page's multiple ssml string and their contained tokens.

 ## Example
 ```